Tc2r1/Kotlin/Udacity/OfflineCaching/README.md

 Dao Offline caches need to methods.
 One to Load values from the cache. and One to store values.

-Varargs are variable arguements and allow a function to take an array of arguments.
+Varargs are variable arguments and allow a function to take an array of arguments. asterisk * is the spread operator.
+It allows you to pass in an array to a function that expects varargs.

 We can use OnConflictSStrategy to replace old cache values with new ones.

+The repository helps clean up the code, makes classes with well defined APIs to help accomplish task easier.